kangsworkspace/SimpleToastKit/README.md

 > **The simplest way to show toast view in your SwiftUI project.**

-# 📒 Latest Release Note
+# 📒 Latest Release Note (2.2.3)
 ### Added
 - Add padding option to SimpleToast.
 (2025-05-13)
   This option was added because the toast view was positioned directly above the tab bar,
   which made it necessary to provide a padding option.

+- Add alignment option to SimpleToast & custom toastview.
+(2025-05-14) This option was added to support cases where the toast view needs to appear in the middle or at the top of the screen.

 ### Fixed
 - Slide bottom animation now dismisses correctly.
 (2025-05-11)